adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 After you click **Save**, the **Locales** window closes, and the chosen languages are added to the paywall.
 Now you can translate the content.
 This can be done manually, or automatically with ChatGPT or you can export the localization file and pass them to external translators or translating agencies.

-## Translating paywalls with ChatGPT
+## Translating paywalls with AI

-With the current development level of AI, it's easy to translate your paywalls into many languages with ChatGPT.
-Although, GhatGPT is still developing, for many languages, it's a perfect option to get a fast, qualitative localization fast and free.
+With the current development level of AI, AI translation is a perfect option to get a fast, qualitative localization fast and free.

 :::note